 The late Butch Morris, a figure from the outer edges of jazz, reimagined conducting as a form of composition, coining his own word for the combination of the two.

-By FRANCIS DAVIS
+Written by FRANCIS DAVIS

 Live performance tempts us to look at music as well as listen to it—to focus as much on the physical effort required to manufacture a sound as on the sound itself.
-What’s true for live music goes double for attempts to document it: with opera, rock, or Broadway musicals, we usually keep our eyes glued to the singers; with classical or jazz, we’re often not sure where we’re supposed to be looking, and neither is the camera.
+What’s true for live music goes double for attempts to document it: With opera, rock, or Broadway musicals, we usually keep our eyes glued to the singers; with classical or jazz, we’re often not sure where we’re supposed to be looking, and neither is the camera.

 The mixture that Morris heard in this combination was so vital, so novel, that he gave it its own name—conduction—even going so far as to trademark the term.

 This is where a bandleader or, better still, a conductor comes in.
 Disgruntled members of elite orchestras might tell you that a conductor is superfluous—an arm-waving proxy not just for a dead composer but for a live audience; from the musician’s vantage point, more distraction than cynosure.
 While my own long-ago experience singing Wagner and Orff under the supervision of an acrobatic, Bernstein-infatuated high school choir director suggests otherwise, these musicians may have a point.
 After all, the conductor is the only figure on stage looking in the same direction as the attendees, facing the music but not among those producing it.

 The late Lawrence D. “Butch” Morris split the difference between conducting and composing—as well as the difference between avant-garde “jazz” and “serious” composition.
 It’s worth taking a moment to note his contributions in both worlds, which might be best understood against the backdrop of some music history.